See for yourself why the Inca Trail Trek to Machu Picchu is the most popular trek in the Andes!

 So that you have sufficient time to acclimate prior to starting the Machu Picchu tour, we strongly recommend that you arrive in Cuzco or similar elevation for a minimum of two days prior to the trek.
 This is a 45-km/28-mile trek with a maximum elevation close to 4,200 m/14,000 ft.

-If permits are sold out, what options are there?
+If permits are sold out, what options do you have?

 We offer several other treks (which either include visiting Machu Picchu or we can add it on) such as our Moonstone to Machu Picchu Trek, Ausangate Inn to Inn Trek, Salcantay Trek, Lodge to Lodge to Machu Picchu, and others.
 These are wonderful off-the-beaten-track trekking routes in remote beautiful Andes mountains.
 On our Moonstone to Machu Picchu Trek (5 days, weekly Sunday departures May-Oct) you arrive at Machu Picchu via the Train from Ollantaytambo in the Sacred Valley of the Incas.
 It’s a wonderful alternate trek, with no permits required.
 Please look on the website at our other Peru treks for details.